 Another vital component of our program is teaching school representatives how to network with the government’s education department, which is the main source of funds and support for the schools.

 Our material and human resources support is also kept at a level where the community can take over from where we leave off.
 For instance, to ensure schools can retain teachers after our support ends, we hire them locally, and their salaries are determined by the school management according to local living standards.

 In all this, we try to ensure that the schools will ultimately serve as excellent working models that can be emulated and replicated in other community schools, additionally helping to generate practical and positive changes in existing education policies.

 All children are different.
 How do you ensure that their individuality is respected and that they are all given a chance to fulfill their potential?

-Accordingly, our focus is on all students – those who are academically capable and those who are not, with extra activities that gently expose students to other interests and vocations that might open the doors to their inner skills.
+Our focus is on all students, with extra activities that gently expose students to other interests and vocations that might open the doors to their inner skills.

 With the help of Karuna-Shechen, children learn to walk hand-in-hand, leaving no one behind, where learning benevolence is an intrinsic part of the learning process.

 We will help children learn to use, as well as pass on to others, knowledge and skills, for the benefit of all.
 And we will persevere until we begin to see signs that the next generation will rise; and we will find hope for a better future for our world through them.

 Thanks to your support, we continue to invest in quality education is the most vulnerable and remote locations.
 We are also committed to constructing new village schools.
 See the work we have started in Fungling, a small village located 2100 meters above sea level!